AngyWang/Stat628-Module2/README.md

 # Stat628-Module2-Group21
 This project is the coursework for stat 628, in which we built a body fat percentage calculator through a data set with 252 males body features. you can find the final app of our calculator at [Body Fat Calculator](https://jiawei98.shinyapps.io/BodyFatUI/).

+## Summary
+Nameofsummaryfile is an summary of what we did.
+The results shows that the percentage of body fat of a male is can be predicted by *Weight*, *Abdomen* and *Wrist circum*.

+There are four folders providing more details in our main project, *code*, *image*, *data*.

 ## Image
 This folder contains figures produced in our analysis.